Malory Towers: First Term at Malory Towers

 Darrell Rivers begins her first year at Malory Towers, a castle-like clifftop boarding school in Cornwall.
 She meets sharp-tongued, cheeky Alicia, musical genius Irene and timid Mary-Lou.
 Determined to do well and make friends, Darrell's first term is tempestuous.
 Her temper causes problems and her efforts at playing the fool backfire.
 Another new girl is Gwendoline Mary Lacey, who turns out to be vain, shallow and prone to occasional spitefulness and bullying.
 The Malory Towers stories largely centre on the intertwined stories of Darrell and Gwendoline, along with Alicia Johns, Sally Hope and Mary-Lou.
 The first book ends with Darrell finding a best friend in Sally Hope.

 The Second Form at Malory Towers

-The girls move into the Second form at Malory Towers with a new form mistress, Mr Parker, and two new girls.
+The girls move into the Second form at Malory Towers with a new form mistress, Miss Parker, and three new girls.
 In an eventful term, new tricks are played on the teachers and the girls make the unpleasant discovery that there is a thief in their midst.
 Among the newcomers, Belinda delights the other girls with her sharply drawn caricature drawings, while Ellen worries about her position in the form and overworks herself.
 Mary-Lou is nearly blown off the cliff when she tries to deliver a parcel for Daphne, who rescues her and in doing so manages to find courage and strength of character she didn't think she had.